DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 - Create a deployment manifest for Concourse and deploy using BOSH
 - Install and get started with the fly cli
-- Create our first pipeline in Concourse
+- Create a pipeline in Concourse

-In Part 3:

-- Update our Concourse BOSH deployment to add a Slack-notifications resource
+- Add Slack notifications as a new resource type
-- Update our pipeline to use the new resource to send Slack notifications

 ### Setting up